 Woodland Tipi Wedding

 With winter well and truly upon us, we thought we’d take a look back at Sarah and John’s wedding from August this year.
 They were blessed with gorgeous weather, blue skies and lots of sunshine.
-The woodland inspired venue and boho styling touches gave them the relaxed homely feel they always hoped for for their special day.
+The woodland-inspired venue and boho styling touches gave them the relaxed homely feel they always hoped for their special day.

 Sarah and John have been kind enough to share the story of their day, with heaps of inspiration to help guide you through creating your own woodland tipi wedding.

 What made you decide on an outdoor wedding?

 We both absolutely adore being outdoors.
 Whether it’s working in the garden, going on long walks or camping with friends.
 When we got engaged in Vietnam, we knew straight away that we wanted to get married outside.
 There was something so magical about dreaming up woodland decor and imagining all the people we love gathered together under the trees.